joshuarobs/fnr-test4/README.md

 ````
 Do not delete existing comments unless necessary.
 Do not waste time trying to change quotetation mark as it doesn't matter if its ' or ".
 If you need help with database migrations, look at README and when running commands assume docker is running.
-When you make new components, please write some comments, and use arrow format.
+When you make new components, please write some comments, and use arrow format and export const.
 When importing from 'shared/src/components/ui', e.g. DropdownMenu, Button, shadcn related stuff, import it as from "@react-monorepo/shared".
 ````

 ## Database Setup and Seeding